Data Sources

 5. Gavi – Needle-Free Vaccine Innovation (MAPs)

-11 needle-free vaccines could transform global immunization.
+11 needle-free vaccines that could transform global immunization.

-Source: Gavi, the Vaccine Alliance (2023)
+Source: Gavi, the Vaccine Alliance (2025)

 Deploying the world’s first scalable child fingerprint ID for immunization.

-Source: Gavi, NEC & Simprints (2023)
+Source: Gavi, NEC & Simprints (2019)

 Source: National Vaccine Policy, Federal Republic of Nigeria (2021).
 Download the official PDF hosted by NIMR